-Everything UW Huskies coach Jimmy Lake said in his Montana Week press conference
+Everything UW Huskies football coach Jimmy Lake said in his Montana week news conference

 On how Cooper McDonald has progressed since 2020 to claim a starting spot:

 “If you remember, I mentioned last year that the game did not seem too big for him.
 He was out there as a true freshman, making plays.
 He was out there in practice, running with the ones.
 You could just see the look in his eye.
 He was ready to play some big-time football.
 Now he’s a better player now than he was last year.
 He’s made a bunch of plays, and he’s going to make some more plays now that he gets to hit a quarterback.
-Our quarterbacks are completely off limits.
+Our quarterbacks are completely off-limits.
 So it’s going to be fun really for that whole defensive front now to have that leash taken off, so to speak.
 They go to actually go hit the quarterback.
 I’m excited for those guys, because all they hear from me every play is, ‘Stay away from the quarterback!
 Stay away!
 Don’t touch him.
 You’re too close.
 Don’t breathe on him.’
 So now they get to go hit somebody with a different jersey color in the strike zone, legally, and not after the whistle.”

 On how close the outside linebacker competition was: